 Community organizations often work in silos, these silos lead to fragmentation, fragmentation leads to duplication, and duplication leads to wasted resources – time, talent and treasure.
-The first phase of our project (CLLCTIV ASSETS) will create an online asset map/directory of organizations in Greater Baltimore listed by neighborhood and area of concentration.
+CLLCTIVLY launched in 2019 with the first phase of our project, (CLLCTIV ASSETS) an online asset map/directory of organizations in Greater Baltimore listed by neighborhood and area of concentration.

 Our mission is to end the fragmentation and duplication of programs, to learn from and about each other, and to be a resource for the Greater Baltimore community that seeks to find, fund and partner with Black social change organizations.

 WE ARE CREATING AN ECOSYSTEM TO FOSTER COLLABORATION, INCREASE SOCIAL IMPACT AND AMPLIFY THE VOICES OF BLACK-LED ORGANIZATIONS IN GREATER BALTIMORE.

 See the phases of development that we’re undertaking as we build the CLLCTIVLY platform and vision.

 Understand our vision to develop a decentralized holistic framework for Community Empowerment.

 Ella Baker was a civil rights pioneer and activist and co-founder the Southern Christian Leadership Conference.
 Baker was critical of the patriarchal, hierarchical and messianic leadership style of the civil rights movement.
 Baker argued for a more democratic model, called participatory democracy.

 From Jena 6 to Freddie Gray, social media has played an integral part in how we organize and galvanize the masses.
 The democratization of communication has led to new decentralized models of leadership. #MLK2BAKER looks at the role of social media, traditional media and social justice organizing and raises a couple of questions: